 This extravagant bedroom purchased by your donations for police body armor.
+Thank you.

 (Phone rings.
 You pick up.)
 Hello?

 Yes, this is David Scott from the police officer’s benevolent association.

 We’re raising money for bulletproof vests for officers.